chrisgrieser/nvim-spider/README.md

 ## Notes on Operator-pending Mode
 <!-- vale Google.FirstPerson = NO -->
 In operator pending mode, vim's `web` motions are actually a bit inconsistent.
 For instance, `cw` will change to the *end* of a word instead of the start of the next word, like `dw` does.
-This is probably done for convenience in vi's early days before there were text objects, but in my view taught people bad habits.
+This is probably done for convenience in vi's early days before there were text objects.
+In my view, this is quite problematic since it makes people habitualize inconsistent motion behavior.

-In this plugin, such small inconsistencies are deliberately not implemented.
-This is also because with of subword motions, vim's behavior would create unexpected results when used in subwords or near punctuation.
+In this plugin, such small inconsistencies are therefore deliberately not implemented.
+Apart from the inconsistency, such a behavior can create unexpected results when used in subwords or near punctuation.
 If you absolutely want to, you can map `cw` to `ce` though.
-(Remember to add `remap = true` as option.)
+(Remember to add `remap = true` as option for the keymap.)
 <!-- vale Google.FirstPerson = YES -->

 ## Subword Text Object